BuffaloBorn/timetracker/COMMANDS.md

 > p = Post.first
 ```

-This shows what fields that are availabe in the model
+This shows what fields that are available in the model

 Go to the actual model class and show all the validation and scopes defined